 Independent study for juniors and seniors with at least a B average in Nursing.
 Additional fee may be required.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
+Additional fee required.

 PHILOSOPHY COURSE OFFERINGS

 PHIL 1043 Introduction to Philosophy